imixs-cloud

 The Imixs-Cloud

-Build Your Self Managed Kubernetes Cluster!
+Build Your Own Kubernetes Cluster!

 Imixs-Cloud provides an open concept for small and medium-sized organizations to run an independent, stable and easy to manage cloud infrastructure.
 This project is 100% open source and based on Kubernetes - a cloud solution for automating deployment, scaling, and management of containerized applications.

 You are sincerely invited to join this project on Github.
+If you have any questions just start a new Discussion on Github.

 Topics